chantelle-castelino/CC-executive-summary/executive-summary.md

 ### Conclusion
-<p align=justify>While minimizing meat consumption may be a temporary solution, large scale change in our agricultural practices may be the key to fighting climate change.
+<p align=justify>While minimizing meat consumption may be a temporary solution, large-scale change in our agricultural practices may be the key to fighting climate change.
 There is great promise for both RA and CM as potential solutions – RA serves as an adaptive strategy while CM takes a mitigative approach.
-Though, further research is required to assess the large scale implementation of these strategies from a financial, political, and social perspective.</p>
+Though, further research is required to assess the large-scale implementation of these strategies from a financial, political, and social perspective.</p>

 ### References
 Al‐Kaisi, M.M. and Lal, R., 2020.
 Aligning science and policy of regenerative agriculture.
 Soil Science Society of America Journal, 84(6), pp.1808–1820. https://doi.org/10.1002/saj2.20162.